mozilla-releng/balrog/docs/source/database.rst

 **How are requests matched up to rules?**

 The incoming request parts match up directly to incoming URL parts.
-For example, most update requests will send an URL in the following format
+For example, most update requests will send a URL in the following format

 ::